aldrinbrillante/chat-bot/README.md

 __________________________________________________________________________________________

 **UNRESOLVED ISSUES:**

 microphone/audio is sometimes not being captured.
 Not sure yet as to why...
 At times, upon running program, VScode doesnt register my microphone audio.
 __________________________________________________________________________________________

 **CREDIT RECOGNITION:**

-Recognition for several code and function assistance goes to ***Traversy Media*** *(@TraversyMedia)* on Youtube for helping me learn the package imports for a speech_recognition chat-bot.
-My record_audio() and my renamed jarvis / friday() are his code via Youtube, as well as inputting the search an dlocation variable.
-It was through his explanation that I was able to understand the functionality of speech_recognition, pyaudio, dattime to implement and use it for this project.
-Thank you so much, Traversy Media!!! #lifesavah
+Recognition for several code and knowledge assistance goes to ***Traversy Media*** *(@TraversyMedia)* on Youtube for helping me learn the package imports for a speech_recognition chat-bot.
+My record_audio() and my friday() are his code via Youtube, as well as inputting the search and location variable.
+It was through his code explanation that I was able to understand the functionality of speech_recognition, pyaudio, dattime to implement and use it for this project. #lifesavah

 __________________________________________________________________________________________